 71. Book your accommodation in the historic center.
 It’s not worth staying on the outskirts of town and going back and forth twice a day.

 72. Great neighborhoods to stay include: the area near Piazza Navona, the Monti neighborhood near the Colosseum, and the area near the Spanish Steps (also the most expensive area).
-The area near the Vatican is great too, though it’s not as central as the others, so you get better value for money.
+The area near the Vatican is great too.
+In addition, because it’s less central than the others, you get better value for money.

 73. A good local tour guide is worth their weight in gold.
 It’s worth getting a guide for the Vatican Museums.